james-knott-iw/spring-boot-psql-in-docker/README.md

 - Then click save and you should see the `db` server under `Servers` in the `Object Explorer`.

 Now if you look at `Databases`, you will see `compose-postgres` this is the Postgres database holding the `Person` and `Pet` tables for our Spring Boot API.
 Here you can explore the Postgres database and manage it using the admin UI.

+## Access Prometheus

+The Prometheus is a monitoring and alerting tool.
+It collects, stores and analyzes metrics from various sources.
+Prometheus offers insights into performance and system health.
+In this case, the source is our API.

+We're using the Prometheus official Docker image in this application.
+It is defined in [compose.yaml](/demo-api/compose.yaml).
+The port 9090 on the container is mapped to the host machines port 9090 which allows us to access to the application.

+Once the Spring Boot API is packaged and the Docker containers are running the Prometheus dashboard can be accessed at [http://localhost:9090](http://localhost:9090).

+## Access Grafana

+Grafana is a visualisation, monitoringg and troubleshooting tool.
+IT creates dashboards to visualise metrics from sources like Prometheus.
+Grafana allows you to customise dashboards with graphs, tables, charts and much more.

+Grafana will be running on a container based off the official Docker image.
+It is defined in [compose.yaml](/demo-api/compose.yaml).
+The port 3000 on the container is mapped to port 3000 on the host machine.
+This allows us to access the Grafana application at [http://localhost:3000](http://localhost:3000).

+You will be brought to a login screen the first time accessing the dashboard.
+To login use the username `admin` and password `admin`.
+After logging in the first time you will be prompted to change your login details if you wish.